-Institutions frequently face a variety of challenges with providing accessible environments for deaf1 students.
-One common challenge is the semester-to-semester changes in the number of registered deaf students and service provider2 availability.
-In these circumstances, institutions often contract directly with service providers or through agencies to fulfill requests from deaf students, staff members, faculty members, and visitors.
-A formal agreement between the institution and service provider or agency that outlines clear expectations is recommended to ensure that quality services are arranged.
+Institutions often contract directly with service providers or through agencies to fulfill requests from deaf students, staff members, faculty members, and visitors.
+It’s important to have a formal agreement between the institution and service provider or agency that outlines clear expectations, and ensures quality services.

-If your institution has decided to contract with service providers or to seek services from an agency, collaborate with your purchasing department to clarify processes.
+If your institution has decided to contract with service providers or to seek services from an agency, work with your purchasing department to clarify processes.
 Planning ahead will allow sufficient time to solicit a wide range of vendors and review their bids to determine which vendor(s) best align with your campus needs.
-This process should be a collaborative effort with the goal of deaf people receiving quality services from qualified providers.

 Prior to the bidding process, consider what terms or items should be included in your request for proposals.
 It is important to outline all service expectations, including the following: